benhowdle89/musings/README.md

 ## How do I GitHub!?

-Email me -> hello@benhowdle.im with your twitter name, the title of the post and post content.
+If you don't want to approach the above method, no fear, just email me -> hello@benhowdle.im with your twitter name, the title of the post and post content.
 I'll submit it on your behalf.